MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 - **[Guide to the Modern experience in SharePoint](https://docs.microsoft.com/en-us/sharepoint/guide-to-sharepoint-modern-experience)**

 ### Planning a modern framework before you migrate

 **Modern team sites, pages and hubs**

-When moving your team site, we recommend that you create team sites in SharePoint Online that are "Modern".
+When moving your team site, we recommend that you create team sites in SharePoint Online that are "modern".
 While this does not automatically make them group or **Microsoft Teams** connected, you will be able to connect them in the future.
 You can either create them using the user interface, PowerShell, or by using a migration tool such as the SharePoint Migration Tool (SPMT) that can create these sites for you.

-**Moving to hub sites**

 As you plan your migration, we recommend that a **hub site** the best way to create relationships between sites.
 We highly recommend taking this opportunity to bring those subsites to be their own site collections in order to connect them through a hub.

+Decide how your team sites map to a modern hub architecture.
+It isn't necessary to group connect every site you are moving, but strategize your site plan to optimize the structure to be flexible for continuous change.

 #### More guidance on modernization